DNP and MSN Program Information Apply Now | Request Info

 DNP Program Overview

 The Doctor of Nursing Practice places emphasis on clinical practice and leadership training.
 The DNP is instrumental in advancing a clinical nursing career.
-Cleveland State University’s DNP program uniquely prepares graduates to obtain the doctorate degree through the post baccalaureate degree and post masters degree entry points.
-The program provides the necessary coursework to obtain nurse practitioner certifications.
-Students have the option of choosing from two certification tracks: Family Nurse Practitioner (FNP) and Psychiatric/Mental Health Nurse Practitioner (PMHNP).
+Cleveland State University’s DNP program uniquely prepares graduates to obtain the doctorate degree through post masters degree.
 A Health Systems Leadership track is available for students with an post masters in nursing degree.

 - Synthesize knowledge derived from nursing science from other scientific disciplines as the basis for advanced nursing practice and innovative approaches to improve the health of individuals, aggregates and populations.
 (AACN Essential 1: Scientific Underpinnings for Practice; Essential #7: Clinical Prevention and Population Health for Improving the Nation’s Health; Essential #8: Advanced Nursing Practice.)